-Community offers scholarships to the teenagers who serve as waiters in our dining rooms.
+Our Community residents offers scholarships to the teenagers who serve as waiters in our dining rooms.
 A few years ago, a new health sciences scholarship was started with contributions from the retired nurses. $20,700 has been raised so far this year.
 Those scholarships will be awarded at the Scholars Fund ceremony later this Month.
 It’s good to know the next generation of caregivers will have some support.

 All in all, it was a respectful, well-paced event that honored the work we’ve done without making it overly sentimental.
 I’m glad I went.